 I watch as the world passes by without me.
 From my perch atop the old Record Ridgway factory, I can see for miles across the city.
 The void is calling me.
-It’s the only one that ever does.
+It’s the only thing that ever does.

 I sit on the concrete lip and admire the frescoes of graffiti that punctuate the 1930s architecture.
 Ninety odd years didn’t seem too long a time, all things considered, but the view from here has changed drastically in that time.
 So has the world.
 The men who had worked their trade in the factory below were long gone.
 My granddad had been one of them.
 The company was sold to an American firm, and all production moved to China.
 Sheffield Steel couldn’t hold a candle to Chinese slave labour apparently.

 Despite the brooding figure that I may strike, I am no vigilante or prowler of the night.
 In fact, it’s eight in the morning on a cold Tuesday, and I’m hunched up in a little ball up here with a pounding headache after drinking a full bottle of Jack the night before.
 Why choose a derelict factory?
 Why not?
 I find it a good place to reflect.
 The factory, like me, is little more than a ghost.
-Why do I need to reflect?
-Personal failure, as per usual.

 My manuscript had been rejected by every agent once again, and my healthy coping mechanism had of course been to resort to excessive levels of alcohol.
 I’m pretty sure that I’d decided to kill myself as the weight of my failure pulled me down into the dark depths of depression, but I’d got distracted at some point by drunken thoughts and ended up building a Lego house when I found an old box of the stuff while searching for a rope.
 Feeling groggy and strangely reflective, I’d wandered up to the factory when I woke and couldn’t fall back to sleep again.
 I always end up here when I need to think.
 Maybe I’m here to contemplate life.
 Maybe I’m here to end it.